ezwang8/classification-challenge/README.md

 # Crypto Clustering Challenge

 ## Project Overview

-The goal of this project is to use unsupervised learning to identify the impactful clusters of cryptocurrencies.
-By using techniques that use the K-means algorithm and Principal Component Analysis (PCA), we can classify cryptocurrencies based on their price fluctuations during specific timeframes.
-A successful program would give us valuable insights on the current standing of cryptocurrencies and its ongoing market behaviors.
+The goal of this project is to develop a machine learning model that will accurately determine which emails are spam.
+There will be two different classificiation models that each have their own methods of predictions; the logistic regression model and a random forest model.
+The most successful model would be able to improve the email filtering system just by evaluating the pattern of spam emails.

 ## Installation Instructions